karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 The ``RetrievalQA`` chain is the key component for building the RAG pattern.
 This LangChain chain handles everything for you under the hood:
 - Uses the ``AmazonKendraRetriever`` implementation to retrieve the most relevant docs from Kendra
-- Creates the prompt and attaches the data obtain from Kendra.
+- Creates the prompt and attaches the data obtained from Kendra.
-- Sends the prompt to one of AWS Bedrock LLMs and get the answer that comes back.
+- Sends the prompt to an AWS Bedrock LLM and gets the answer that comes back.

 ```python
 qa = RetrievalQA.from_chain_type(llm=llm, chain_type="stuff", retriever=retriever)